Honey super added to a British National beehive during a spring nectar flow in the United Kingdom

 Quick Answer

-Add a super when the brood box is busy, bees are covering most frames, nectar is coming in and the colony is likely to need extra storage space.
-In spring, many UK beekeepers start thinking about supers in April or May, but the right timing depends on colony strength, weather and local forage.
+Add a super when the brood box is busy, bees are covering most frames, nectar is coming in or expected soon, and the colony is strong enough to use the extra space.
+In many parts of the UK, this often becomes relevant in April or May, but the correct timing depends on the colony, the weather and local forage.

 When To Add Supers

 A super should normally be added before the colony becomes badly congested.
-You are looking for a colony that is expanding strongly, with plenty of bees, active foraging and enough warmth to use the extra space.
+You are looking for a colony that is expanding strongly, has plenty of bees, and is likely to need extra storage space soon.

-Weather and forage matter just as much as the calendar.
-If conditions are mild, bees are flying regularly and local forage is starting or expected soon, the colony is much more likely to use the super properly.
+Weather and forage matter just as much as colony size.
+If conditions are mild, bees are flying regularly and local forage is beginning, a strong colony is much more likely to use a new super.
+If the weather is cold, wet or unsettled, the same colony may be slower to move up.

 Signs Bees Need Space